qqqlab/my-influxdb/README.md

 - HTTP /write API for writing data with InfluxDB Line Protocol
 - Load data from file with InfluxDB Line Protocol
 - Precision, but different implementation than InfluxDB.
 Precision is a value in seconds, and the timestamp is rounded down to that many seconds.
 Only the last value written to a datapoint (row) is kept in the database.
 For example: precision 3600 will only keep one value per hour, samples with timestamps 10:11:12 and 10:54:23 are both written to datapoint 10:00:00.
-- Downsampling arriving data with Average, Min, Max, First, and Last operators.
+- Downsample arriving data with Average, Min, Max, First, and Last operators.
+- Precision and downsampling mode [A]vg, mi[N], ma[X], [F]irst, [L]ast can be set in the Line Protocol with colon (:) extension.
+For example: ```test:60 fld1:A=5,fld2:L="last"``` will store the average for fld1 and the last value for fld1 over the precision period of 60 seconds.
 - Optional logging of all write requests, ip address, and result to a database table, and automatic deletion of stale log entries.

 ## Requirements